kivistudio/open-source/README.md

-## Template for webpack setup for static js page
+## Simple static js page pushed to Github Pages

+It uses https://github.com/kivistudio/webpack-template and adds automatic release to Github Pages.

 Basic styled index page that supports styling, images and fonts.
-The purpose of this repo is to provide out of the box javascript project template built on webpack5.
-Template supports development and release and saves you from reading the whole [wepback documentation](https://webpack.js.org/guides/).
+The purpose of this repo is to provide out-of-the-box javascript project that follows good dev practices.

 Last updated: February 2023

-Note:

-- I have added the fonts to `.gitignore` as they are the property of [Threedotstype](https://threedotstype.com/product/di-grotesk/)

 ### What's in the template